asm-jaime/go-proxycheck/README.md

 # go-proxycheck
-  Check proxy list from a file and create file with verifies proxies.
+  Check proxy list from a file and create a file with verified proxies.

 ### full install